krigjo25/python/Terminal projects/SC Connectivity/README.md

 ### Project start

-01.12-22
+01.12-22 | 31.12 - 22

-### Project end

-31.12-22

 ### Video link

-The video link below will show you how to parse through urls [Youtube](https://www.youtube.com/watch?v=j-iIdt9iBcY)
+The video below shows how to use the program.
+[Youtube](https://www.youtube.com/watch?v=j-iIdt9iBcY)

 ##  Project Description

-the website connectivity checker provides a few options through a command-line interface(CLI).
+Website Connectivity tool provides a few options through the command-line interface.
 By default, the application will run the connectivity checks synchronosuly.
 In other words the app performs the checks one after another.
-The behavior can not be changed.
+The behavior can not be changed in this version.

 ###   Command Line Commands